 “We have seasonal ebbs and flows in our business because skin needs different things in winter than it does in summer.
 So, there are definitely some products that are more popular depending on the season, and StockTrim can even take those changes into consideration.”

 An under-appreciated benefit of demand forecasting software is its ability to help retailers decide the best location from which to fulfil online orders.
 The survey suggests retailers may reduce the need for markdowns by offering multiple delivery options, e.g., shipping from stores and distribution centres, and click-and-collect.

-Automated demand planning helps Australian probiotic drinks company Shine+ plan and manage optimal stock levels at their different warehouses.
+Automated demand planning helps Australian probiotic drinks company Shine+ plan and manage optimal stock levels along with their Inventory Management Software Cin7 at their different warehouses.
 As Chief Operation Officer Andrew says: